 There’s an accompanying iOS app that provides a better interface for swapping between instrumental sounds, as well as providing editable capability for the reverb and “room” settings.

-It’s certainly at the top end of the budget, but if you shop around, you’ll certainly find that you’ll be able to pick the YDP-143 up for $1000 or slightly lower.
+It’s certainly at the top end of the budget, but if you shop around, you’ll certainly find that you’ll be able to pick the YDP-144 up for $1000 or slightly lower.

-- You can read our full review of the Yamaha Arius YDP-143 right here.
+You can ALSO read our review of the Yamaha Arius YDP-184 right here!

 Roland make amazing digital pianos.
 I love the play feel, the piano sounds are fantastic and they’re usually loaded with a tonne of extra features that you discover along the way.

 The Roland SuperNATURAL sound engine is one of the best on the market and, although this is right at the top end of the budget, it’s certainly money well spent.
 With a super high level of sampling density, this instrument excels in its tonal color across the full dynamic range.
 You can get beautifully tender expression with piano (as in soft) play, with an aggressive bite with forte.
 The piano sounds are great, but the electric piano sounds are genuinely amazing

 Roland are a relatively new brand (well, from the 70s), so they don’t have the years of experience in building acoustic grand pianos like Kawai and Yamaha do, but nonetheless, they certainly know how to build a fantastic, super responsive keyboard.
 I rarely sit at a Roland keyboard without wanting to spend a longer, more extended time playing .
 And the F-140 just feels great to play.